 There are a few things you need to get started, but luckily they're all things that are commonly found in any household.
-These include coffee filters, a squeegee, some dry cloths, rubbing alcohol, ammonia cleaner, white vinegar, rubber gloves and a couple empty buckets.
+These include coffee filters, a squeegee, some dry clothes, rubbing alcohol, ammonia cleaner, white vinegar, rubber gloves, and a couple of empty buckets.

 Your buckets should be filled with hot water, however, take care to make sure it's not so hot that you burn yourself.
 Fill each bucket with a gallon or two of hot water and check the temperature to make sure you can safely put your hands in them.
 Add two tablespoons of rubbing alcohol to one bucket and then a cup of ammonia and vinegar to the other one.

 Washing Your Windows